Discover ‘Neues Bauen’ in the Bauhaus style in Celle

 Our tour at the edge of Celle’s Old Town leads to the buildings designed by Otto Haesler.
 He was one of the first German architects to replace the traditional brick construction method by a steel frame construction method.
 His housing estates designed for families with a modest income as well as the ‘Glass School’ and the ‘Director’s House’ served as models for modern architecture.
 They are significant examples of the ‘Neues Bauen’ phase during the Weimar Republic.

-Various Bauhaus guided tours, on foot, on bicycle and on Segway, are now available.
+Various Bauhaus guided tours on foot or on bicycle are available.

 Further information about the Bauhaus and